 - New Look might not be the go-to for outdoor kit, but my espadrille-style £10 pair I got a few years ago are comfier and not much heavier than my flip flops, for campsites and as a dry alternative to my walking shoes in the evenings

-- Tent socks so I always have something dry to put on
+- Very light tent socks so I always have something dry to put on

 - 2 spare socks, shirts and pants means I have one drying from being washed and one clean set to put on at the end of the day